jaysylvester/citizen/README.md

 citizen includes can also pass all [emitter directives](#emitter-directives) **except for [handoff](#controller-handoff)**.

-**A pattern meant to be used as an include can be accessed via URL just like any other controller.** You could request the `_head` controller like so:
+**A pattern meant to be used as an include can be accessed via HTTP just like any other controller.** You could request the `_head` controller like so:

     http://cleverna.me/_head